mehulagg/gitlab/doc/development/secure_coding_guidelines.md

 ### Past vulnerable code

-When this happens, in some scenarios this could cause security issues such as shown in this [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/237795).
-It was possible to impersonate User with the corresponding DeployToken ID.
-Since there was no check on the line `Gitlab::Auth::CurrentUserMode.bypass_session!(user.id)`, and the id used in this line is actually the DeployToken id instead of the User's id.
-And this could lead to user impersonation by using a DeployToken id to impersonate the corresponding User id.
+In some scenarios such as [this one](https://gitlab.com/gitlab-org/gitlab/-/issues/237795), user impersonation is possible because a `DeployToken` ID can be used in place of a `User` ID.
+This happened because there was no check on the line with `Gitlab::Auth::CurrentUserMode.bypass_session!(user.id)`.
+In this case, the `id` is actually a `DeployToken` ID instead of a `User` ID.

 ```ruby
 def find_current_user!